-|Thursday December 14, 2017|
+|Thursday December 06, 2018|

 Nobody makes the presentation of a gift more important—or beautiful—than the Japanese.
 How it is wrapped is given just as much thought as the gift itself.
 Our multi-talented Indra, a self-taught Origami virtuoso, turns her thought to applying the infinite possibility of that art to providing wrapping solutions for your gifts.

 Whether you need to wrap a gift card, a crisp twenty dollar bill, a regular boxed gift or a soft, oddly shaped item, this is the Workshop to show you how.

-|Thursday January 25, 2018|
+|Thursday January 24, 2019|

 |Blue on Blue: Cyanotype Images on Washi||ADD TO CART|

 Originally, this technique was used as an affordable way of copying notes and diagrams in the 1800s, and is also known as a “blueprint” (more familiar in reproducing architectural drawings) but today it is used by artists world-wide for its nostalgic and delicate qualities while producing sharp and faithful images.

-|Cardmaking: The Intimate Art Form ||ADD TO CART|
+|Compact Creativity: The Art of Cardmaking ||ADD TO CART|

-|Thursday February 08, 2018|
+|Thursday February 07, 2019|

 She will show you how cardmaking can be a potent medium of self-expression where inner creativity finds outer form—“a miniature art form”.
 You will fully exploit the beauty of washi’s multi-coloured, textured or patterned surfaces to match, compose and create cards, starting from models to demonstrate basic skills and possibilities—especially designed to reveal many of washi’s hidden dimensions and much to you about yourself.

 Techniques learned: Tapping your creative impulse, basic design concepts of theme, colour, composition, tool use, folding, measuring, cutting and pasting.